Empowering People, Launching lives

-Tracie has a wealth of leadership and management experience within the field of special educational needs and disability; having experience of both charity and education, she worked for Scope for over 20 years, where she held two headships and ultimately rose to the position of Regional Director for the South of England.
-More recently Tracie has been Executive Head of the Autism Schools Trust where she led on setting up and developing a Free School.
+Tracie has a wealth of leadership and management experience within the field of special educational needs and disability; she worked for Scope for over 20 years, where she held two headships and ultimately rose to the position of Regional Director for the South of England.
+More recently Tracie was Executive Head of the Autism Schools Trust where she led on setting up a Free School.
 Tracie has experience of developing early year’s provision, establishing outreach and training services, providing strategic leadership to schools and developing Post 19 and adult services.

-Mike joined BeyondAutism with over 25 years of management experience in the Third Sector.
-Much of his early career was spent working in the field of mental health and with people who have multiple and complex physical disabilities.
-He has led a number of charities through significant growth as CEO, and been a Trustee/Director of various voluntary sector organisations.
-For the last five years, Mike has worked as a freelance consultant providing business and strategic planning, income generation, risk management and governance, across a range of organisations.
-Prior to returning to the UK in 1988 he worked as a counsellor in the Australian Prison Service, preparing inmates for release on licence.
+Mike joined BeyondAutism in 2018 with over 25 years of management experience in the Third Sector.
+His early career was spent working in the field of mental health and with people who have multiple and complex physical disabilities.
+He has led charities through significant growth as CEO, and been a Trustee/Director of various voluntary sector organisations.
+Mike previously worked as a freelance consultant providing business and strategic planning, income generation, risk management and governance, across a range of organisations.
+Prior to returning to the UK he worked as a counsellor in the Australian Prison Service, preparing inmates for release on licence.
 He holds a Master’s Degree in Disability Management in work and rehabilitation.
-Mike is delighted to be working for BeyondAutism and sees the charity as well positioned for voluntary income growth and development.
+Mike sees the charity as well positioned for continued voluntary income growth and development.

 Kieran joined the school in 2016.
 He has extensive teaching experience and has worked across both mainstream and specialist education, specialising in understanding behaviour and communication.
 Kieran’s passion lies within SEN and lifelong learning.
-His ambition for all pupils is for them to reach their potential and develop the skills necessary to function happily in society.
-Kieran promotes learning through exploration and discovery, and he believes in the importance of relevant and personalised target setting in ensuring all learners progress.
+His ambition for all pupils is for them to develop the skills necessary to function happily in society.
+Kieran promotes learning through exploration and discovery, and believes in the importance of personalised target setting in ensuring learner progress.

 Since graduating as a Teacher of Health Sciences, Bernadett has been passionate about teaching children with special needs.
 She gained significant experience teaching in a wide range of educational settings, including mainstream primary and secondary schools, special schools and ASD units, becoming an outstanding teacher across all year groups.
-Most recently, she has been a Head of Primary Phase in a free special school for children with autism in south west London, moving a brand new school forward from the very first day.
+Most recently, Bernadett was Head of Primary Phase in a free special school for children with autism.